blengerich/Personalized_Regression/README.md

 Code repository for the paper ["Personalized Regression Enables Sample-Specific Pan-Cancer Analysis."](https://academic.oup.com/bioinformatics/article/34/13/i178/5045771).

 The goal of *Personalized Regression* is to perform retrospective analysis by estimating simple models that each apply to a single sample.
 After estimating these sample-specific models, we have a matrix of model parameters which we may analyze as we wish.
 In this paper, we analyzed logistic regression models trained on a set of transcriptomic profiles of cancer patients.
 From these data, we were able to identify several patterns which are overlooked by traditional analyses.
-For more information about these experiments, please see the [slides for our ISMB 2018 presentation](//www.cs.cmu.edu/~blengeri/downloads/personalized_regression_ismb_2018.pdf).
+For more information about these experiments, please see the [slides for our ISMB 2018 presentation](//www.cs.cmu.edu/~blengeri/downloads/slides/personalized_regression_ismb_2018.pdf).

+[An updated version of the slides](https://www.cs.cmu.edu/~blengeri/downloads/slides/personalized_regression_psu.pdf), with more experiments, are also available.

 # Using this code